-Definition: Multistage sampling is defined as a sampling method that divides the population into groups (or clusters) for conducting research.
+Definition: Multistage sampling is a sampling method that divides the population into groups (or clusters) for conducting research.
 It is a complex form of cluster sampling, sometimes, also known as multistage cluster sampling.
 During this sampling method, significant clusters of the selected people are split into sub-groups at various stages to make it simpler for primary data collection.

 What are the steps to conduct multistage sampling?

 There are four multistage steps to conduct multistage sampling:

 - Step one: Choose a sampling frame, considering the population of interest.
 The researcher allocates a number to every group and selects a small sample of relevant separate groups.